hamster007Github/mp-eventwatcher/README.md

 please also join [this discord](https://discord.gg/cMZs5tk)

 ## How does it work?
 To not put unnecessary load on cool community-made websites, the Plugin pulls data from [this file](https://github.com/ccev/pogoinfo/blob/v2/active/events.json).
-A list I automatically update and commit to github.

 The Plugin then grabs that file and checks if an event is missing for you or changed information and then updates your database accordingly.